 Microscopically, they tend to show showed alternating areas of cartilaginous islands and primitive appearing mesenchymal proliferation.
-There may be also areas of The areas of bone formation and blood-filled cystic spaces (secondary aneurysmal bone cyst formation).
+There may be also areas of bone formation and blood-filled cystic spaces (secondary aneurysmal bone cyst formation).

 Many lesions arise from the ribs.
 Some can have multifocal disease.

-Radiologically they were well-circumscribed masses with solid and cystic components with multiple fluid-fluid levels in association with single or multiple rib destruction or change.
+Radiologically they are well-circumscribed masses with solid and cystic components.
+They may have multiple fluid-fluid levels, in association with single or multiple rib destruction or change.

 Plain radiographs may show a well-defined, partly calcified mass involving one or more ribs.